-Ports are busy and dangerous places for the people who work in them.
-If you work at the Port of Houston you face risks on the job and the possibility of accidents that could leave you injured, ill, or even dead.
-If you are facing these kinds of on-the-job risks, you need to know that federal maritime laws are in place to ensure you get the money you need to get back on your feet after an accident.
+If you work at the Port of Houston, you face risks on the job and the possibility of accidents that could leave you injured.
+Federal maritime laws are in place to ensure you get the money you need to get back on your feet after an accident.
 To help you navigate the system of laws, depend on a Houston maritime lawyer.

 Get Matched with a Leading Maritime Attorney in Your Area